Unboxed-Software/solana-course/content/oracles.md

 The `lib.rs` file will still serve as the entry point to our program, but the logic for each instruction will be contained in their own separate file.
 Go ahead and create the program architecture described above and we’ll get started.

-### lib.rs
+### 2. `lib.rs`

-Before we write any logic, we are going to setup all of our boilerplate information.
+Before we write any logic, we are going to set up all of our boilerplate information.
 Starting with `lib.rs`.
 Our actual logic will live in the `/instructions` directory.

 The `lib.rs` file will serve as the entrypoint to our program.
 It will define the API endpoints that all transactions must go through.
-Be sure to run the command `anchor keys list` from your terminal and copy the resulting key into the `declare_id!` macro.

 ```rust
 use anchor_lang::prelude::*;